Statement Regarding Artificial Intelligence (AI)

 2025/12/03

-In response to the rapid development of Generative Artificial Intelligence (Generative AI), and the increasing use of Generative AI or AI-assisted tools in research, the Journal of Social Sciences and Philosophy, referencing the recommendations of Elsevier, puts forth the following principles for the use of Generative AI and AI-assisted technology in writing, in order to implement and ensure the ethics and transparency of academic research.
-Authors are requested to follow these guidelines:
+In response to the rapid development of Generative Artificial Intelligence (Generative AI), and the increasing use of Generative AI or AI-assisted tools in research, the Journal of Social Sciences and Philosophy, with reference to the recommendations of general publishers, puts forth the following principles for the use of Generative AI and AI-assisted technology in writing, in order to implement and ensure the ethics and transparency of academic research.
+Authors are expected to comply with the following guidelines:

-- Given that the content produced by Generative AI may currently contain inaccuracies, incompleteness, or bias, authors are required to verify their arguments to ensure accuracy.
+- Given that the content produced by Generative AI may currently contain inaccuracies, incompleteness, or bias, authors should independently verify their arguments to ensure accuracy.

-- If Generative AI and AI-assisted technology are used in the manuscript, the above principles must be followed, and a corresponding usage statement must be disclosed within the manuscript.
+- If authors use Generative AI or AI-assisted technology in the preparation of the manuscript, they must comply with the above principles, and disclose such use with a corresponding statement within the manuscript.

-Furthermore, regardless of whether Generative AI and AI-assisted technology are used, the author assumes final responsibility for the manuscript.
+Furthermore, regardless of whether Generative AI and AI-assisted technology are used, authors remain fully responsible for the content of the manuscript.